zhenging/pols202/notes/week_02/why_government_why_politics.md

 contrast with positive rights, which are created by an act of government.

 1.24 The Social Contract Theory of Government
-+ Hobbes, Locke, Rousseau, are classical political philosophers who are social contractarians.
++ Hobbes, Locke, Rousseau, are classical political philosophers who are social contractions.
 They advocate a social contract theory that provides a justification for creating government and operating it as acts of self-government.
 (The people have a duty to obey the law.
 The government has a responsibility to provide safe streets, national security, and other public goods. )
 + Social contract theory is identified with self-government because it is based on popular sovereignty.
 + John Stuart Mill.
 Harm Principle (considered libertarian)
 + John Rawls.
 People create governments because they believe that life under government will more just, fairer, than life without government.